-4 In the logic, $L{\omega_1,\omega}$, quantification is still over individuals but now countable conjunctions are permitted so it is easy to formulate Archimedes axiom : $\forall x, y (\bigvee{m \in \omega} mx > y)$.
+$^5$ In the logic, $L{\omega_1,\omega}$ , quantification is still over individuals but now countable conjunctions are permitted so it is easy to formulate Archimedes axiom: $\forall x,y(\bigvee{m\in\omega}mx>y)$ .
 By switch the roles of x and y we see each is reached by a finite multiple of the other.

-5 Dedekind defines the notion of a cut a linearly ordered set I (a partition of \mathbb{Q} into two intervals (L, U)).
-Dedekind postulates that each cut has unique realization, a point above all members of L and below all members U -it may be in either L or U (page 20 of [15].
+$^6$ Dedekind defines the notion of a cut a linearly ordered set I (a partition of $\mathbb Q$ into two intervals (L,U)).
+Dedekind postulates that each cut has unique realization, a point above all members of L and below all members U-it may be in either L or U (page 20 of [18].
 If either the L contains a least upper bound or the upper interval U contains a greatest lower bound, the cut is called 'rational' and no new element is introduced.
 Each of the other (irrational) cuts introduces a new number.
 It is easy to see that the unique realization requirement implies the Archimedes axiom.
 By Dedekind completeness of a line, I mean the Dedekind postulate holds for the linear ordering of that line.

-6Page 26 of [41].
+&lt;sup>7Page 26 of [46].

-7For a thorough historical description, see the section The Vollständigkeit, on pages 426-435 of [42].
+&lt;sup>8For a thorough historical description, see the section The Vollständigkeit, on pages 426-435 of [47].
 We focus on the issues most relevant to this paper.

-poses.
+of algebra in geometry enunciated by Hilbert.
+We lay out in Section 4.2 various sets of axioms for geometry and correlate them with the data sets of Section 3.3 in Theorem 4.2.3.
+Section 4.3 sketches Hilbert's proof that they suffice to define a field.
+In Section 4.4 we also explore the role of the circle-circle intersection axiom and note that several theorems, which at first glance (or first historical proof) used Dedekind's postulate, are consequences of Hilbert's first order axioms.
+Section 4.5 has two purposes.
 On the one hand we distinguish the geometric conception of multiplication as similarity from repeated addition.
 On the other, we report Hilbert's first order proof that similar triangles have proportional sides.
 Again, in Section 4.6 we report Hilbert's argument for the computation of area of polygons (avoiding Euclid's implicit use of the Archimedes axiom).
-We pause in Section 5 to consider in more detail the differences between the Euclidean and Cartesian data set.
+Such a formula as $A = \pi r^2$ is not justified on the basis of Hilbert's first order axioms (even with Archimedes); but In Section 5, we expand the first order theory of Euclidean geometry EG, by adding a constant $\pi$ which allows us to computer the area and circumference of a circle.
+We pause in Section 6 to consider in more detail the differences between the Euclidean and Cartesian data set.
 We note Cartesian geometry both involves new interpretations of old constructions and an extension of the axiom set.
 We argue that the Tarski's first order complete geometry is a modest descriptively complete axiom set for this data set.
-Finally, in section 6 we consider transcendental numbers and the formulas for area and circumference of a circle.
-Such a formula as $A = \pi r^2$ is not justified on the basis of Hilbert's first order axioms (even with Archimedes); but we provide a first order theory which justifies the formula.
-Finally, we conclude in Section 7 with 1) an argument that Hilbert's continuity axioms are overkill and 2) with some speculations about the use of 'definable analysis' to justify parts of analysis on first order grounds.
+We then combine the last two sections to in Section 7 by providing a complete theory that supports $\pi$ .
+Finally, we conclude in Section 8 with 1) an argument that Hilbert's continuity axioms are overkill and 2) with some speculations about the use of 'definable analysis' to justify parts of analysis on first order grounds.
 The appendix analyzes the distinctions between the completeness axioms of Dedekind and Hilbert.